-Before that, she was a content strategist at Sew, a social impact advertising agency based in downtown LA.
-There, she was the managing editor for Athleta, a Gap Inc-owned fitness brand, and Gap Inc's social impact online magazine, "Let's Do More".
-Her career began in 2012, when she launched the Canadian HQ for global ecomm marketplace Etsy (their largest market outside of the US).
-During her time there, she ran seller education programs nationally, led a multi-city national marketplace movement, won a Webby Award for the video series Etsy: Make Your Living, and established Etsy's first-ever student ambassador program.
-Through community programs, digital marketing and strategic partnerships, she surpassed Etsy's ambitious growth goals, year over year.
+In 2012, I launched the Canadian HQ for global ecomm marketplace Etsy (their largest market outside of the US).
+During my time there, I ran national seller education programs, led a multi-city national marketplace movement, won a Webby Award for the video series Etsy: Make Your Living, and established Etsy's first-ever student ambassador program.
+Through community programs, digital marketing and strategic partnerships, I surpassed Etsy's ambitious growth goals, year over year.

 I write short fiction under the print series Future You: featuring original artwork by artist, Andrea Nakhla which Nasty Gal called, "more human than most humans."
 I’m currently working on a new collection of fiction.